hathix/tweet-party-classifier/writeup.md

 The backend algorithms will be written in Python, which is very well-suited for mathematical tasks and machine learning.
 Furthermore, its functional features will help us build and test our algorithm; we will take advantage of value-based programming, immutable (and hence easily testable) data structures, and bonuses like map() and fold().

-We will use Flask to present a simple RESTful API, including endpoints such as
+We will use the lightweight [Flask](http://flask.pocoo.org/) framework to present a simple RESTful API, including endpoints such as

 * PUT training data
 * GET list of politicians and information about each